jonahadkins/jonahadkins.github.io/_posts/2020-02-16-states-on-states.md

 Next, we'll run through a bunch of string searches for each state name, and apply matches as a new column called `nameLike`.
 So if we searched the place name column for `'%Virginia%'`, every match would get `Virginia` added in the new column.
 Once we're done with that, we cant count every occurrence of each state name and add that count to a new column. **ALSO** - DC is not included in here, but Guam, and Puerto Rico are.

-There's probably some better and quicker ways to go about it, but this is what worked for me.
+Finally, I deleted duplicate where Place Name, County Name, and State were the same.
+There were about 100 or so of those.
+I know there's probably some better and quicker ways to go about it, but this is what worked for me.

 ## Mapbox